 Karate does not have any racial, gender or other restrictions

-The big advantage of Karate is that anyone can practice this Martial Art, regardless of age, race, sex or social origin.
-Everyone can find something interesting while practicing Karate: self- and health improvement, cultural studies, self-defense, sport, discipline, etc. In fact, Karate is an ideal tool for cultivating those qualities.
+The big advantage of Karate is that anyone can practice this Martial Art, regardless of age, race, gender or social origin.
+Everyone can find something interesting while practising Karate: self- and health improvement, cultural studies, self-defence, sport, discipline, etc. In fact, Karate is an ideal tool for cultivating those qualities.

 Traditional Karate vs Sport Karate

 Sometimes people are interested what is the difference between Traditional Karate and Sport Karate.
 The main difference is in the ultimate goal of both phenomena.
 The goal of Sport Karate is achievements in tournaments and everything is subordinate to that goal.
 That also limits Sport Karate to just a set of rules, and it does not use the entire arsenal available in Karate.